vasilakisfil/Introspected-REST/README.md

 It is our intention to advice the community to use this solution for the introspection process, without the `Link` header but with a response body that describes the MicroTypes availability.
-The structure and semantics of the response could be available in various serializations and formats and the clients could specify their preference using the regular proactive HTTP negotiation flow of Media Types.
+The structure and semantics of the response could be available in various serializations and formats and the clients could specify their preference using the regular, proactive, HTTP negotiation flow of Media Types.
 Although, as we will see later, it comes at a cost, we feel that it's the best among all three solutions presented here and the conceptual notion of OPTIONS method, as described by HTTP spec, matches very well with our intended use case.
 What is more, such process gives much more flexibility to append any additional information to the client, than